 To be eligible for compensation, a person must be a victim of a qualifying crime involving physical injury, threat of physical injury or death.
-For certain crimes, emotional injury alone is all that needs to be shown.
-Certain family members or other loved ones who suffer an economic loss resulting from an injury to, or death of, a victim of a crime may also be eligible for compensation.
+For certain crimes, emotional injury alone is enough to qualify.
+Certain family members and loved ones who suffer an economic loss from an injury to, or death of, a victim of a crime may also be eligible for compensation.

-The Victim Compensation Program (CalVCP) can help victims and family members of victims for crimes such as:
+The Victim Compensation Program (CalVCP) can help victims and family members of victims of crimes such as: